BCB744: Introduction to R, & Biostatistics

 - No redundant features or aesthetics

-The Integrative Assessment is the Final Assessment.
-As such, it will test your skills broadly across both Intro R and Biostatistics, and hence its weighting causes it to contribute more towards your final grade as it falls outside of the pool of marks that form your CA. The Integrative Assessment may be up to five days in duration.
+The Exam is the final assessment.
+As such, it will test your skills broadly across both Intro R and Biostatistics.
+The Exam may be up to five days in duration.
 It will involve the analysis of real world data.
-Some of the Questions might expect (as per Question) that you write 1) statements of aims, objectives, and hypotheses; 2) the full and detailed methods followed by analyses together with all code, 3) full reporting of results in a manner suited for peer reviewed publications; 4) graphical support highlighting the patterns observed (again with the code), and 5) a discussion if and when required.
+Some of the questions might expect that you write 1) statements of aims, objectives, and hypotheses; 2) the full and detailed methods followed by analyses together with all code, 3) full reporting of results in a manner suited for peer reviewed publications; 4) graphical support highlighting the patterns observed (again with the code), and 5) a discussion if and when required.
 The weighting of marks to these various sections is:

 - Aims, objectives, and hypotheses: 5%